 Cooperation with business partners

-Murata cooperates with the representatives of a large number of business partners at its manufacturing sites.
+Murata cooperates with the employees of a large number of business partners at its manufacturing sites.
 We require that everyone working at Murata, including the employees of our business partners, must understand and comply with Murata’s Human Rights and Labor Policies and EHS Accident Prevention Guidelines.
 Murata has received a letter of agreement from each of its partner companies in support of this policy.
 We are working to ensure comprehensive observance of Murata’s policies by obtaining agreement regarding those policies from our business partners and planning related initiatives.
-In order to ensure that our business partners share the same understanding and feelings about Murata’s view of human rights, we conduct harassment education through partner companies, and we have a system in place to deal with any comments, reports, or complaints regarding harassment or human rights, sharing this information with them as necessary.
+In order to ensure that employees of our business partners share the same understanding and feelings about Murata’s view of human rights, we conduct human rights and harassment prevention education through partner companies, and we have a system in place to deal with any comments, reports, or complaints regarding human rights or harassment, sharing this information with them as necessary.

 Creating a workplace environment and personnel system free from discrimination